TonyLHansen/onap-gerrit-review/README.md

 * Found Issue-ID: $issueid in the changed ChangeLog.md files
 * Do various tests on the files under the releases directory
 * Look for leading tabs for java and python code
+* Verify that a top-level LICENSE.txt file exists.
+* Verify that LICENSE files contain a reference to Apache 2.0 license.
 * Can optionally run pylint on python code, by setting $ONAP_GERRIT_REVIEW_PYLINTRC to the path of a pylint.rc file.
 * Can optionally run pydocstyle on python code, by setting ONAP_GERRIT_REVIEW_PYDOCSTYLE=google.
 (Use `pip3 install pydocstyle` to install it.
 Other possible values are pep257 and numpy.)